-This green smoothie is a fresh, healthy, and nutrient-dense recipe that will fuel your mornings.
-It’s nice and slushy, naturally sweet, and a simple way to enjoy an extra serving of fruits and vegetables!
+This green smoothie is fresh, healthy, and nutrient-dense—perfect for fueling your day!
+It’s also a simple way to enjoy an extra serving of fruits and vegetables, and blends up quickly.

 Glasses of green smoothie.